amromeshref/Computer-Vision-Project/README.md

 # 🧠 Clothing Similarity Search using Siamese Neural Network

-A computer vision project that uses a **Siamese Neural Network** to retrieve visually similar clothing items — such as jackets, jeans, shirts, and shoes — from a custom image database.
+A computer vision project that uses a **Siamese Neural Network** to retrieve visually similar clothing items, such as jackets, jeans, shirts, and shoes, from a custom image database.
 Built with TensorFlow and deployed via a Flask web app.

 ## 📌 Project Overview